i-carus/Tablero/README.md

 Why do this?
 =========

-I just a fun project to familiarize myself with jQuery plugin development and the Canvas API in particular but I also wanted to develop a tool that would allow me to teach basic math to my daughters when I am travelling so that I could put them excerises and see how they tackle each problem.
+This is just a fun project to familiarize myself with jQuery plugin development and the Canvas API in particular but I also wanted to develop a tool that would allow me to teach basic math to my daughters when I am traveling.
+The idea is that I can ask them to solve a math problem and see in real time, every step they take to arrive at the answer.
+The video conferencing also allows me to intervene and explain how to solve it.